drobie22/RSS-Reborn-Installer/README.md

 # RSS Reborn Installer

+*Since the far superior successor to RSS Reborn has released, the installer for reborn is no longer actively maintained.
+Please see Sol's discord for more information.
+Thank you for understanding.*

 Welcome to the [RSS Reborn](https://github.com/RSS-Reborn/RSS-Reborn) Installer!
 This installer is designed to help you easily set up Ballisticfox's RSS Reborn.

 ![RSS Reborn Installer](https://github.com/drobie22/RSS-Reborn-Installer/blob/main/Images/V1-1-0wizard.png)